|As of 26.09.12, this page becomes

 * The beacon receiver is currently running

-(use GB3XGH as your frequency reference - it is GPS locked)
+(use GB3LEX or GB3OSW as your frequency reference - they are GPS

 The Bawdsey remote SDR installation was removed off site in